ProjectOpenSea/opensea-js/README.md

 To transfer fungible assets without token IDs, like ERC20 tokens, you can pass in an `OpenSeaFungibleToken` as the `asset`, set `schemaName` to "ERC20", and include `quantity` in base units (e.g. wei) to indicate how many.

-Example for transfering 2 DAI ($2) to another address:
+Example for transferring 2 DAI ($2) to another address:

 ```JavaScript
 const paymentToken = (await openseaSDK.api.getPaymentTokens({ symbol: 'DAI'})).tokens[0]